Mansfield local area guide

 The town has more exciting fun-filled activities available including the Mansfield Superbowl, a tenpin bowling alley that opens late.
 The Water Meadows is Mansfield’s own leisure centre that has a swimming pool, gym and soft play.

 Visit the Mansfield Museum or Mansfield Palace Theatre for a cultural day out.
 Located in the town centre, the museum opened in 1904 and explores the social and industrial history of the area.
+Mansfield Palace Theatre welcomes over 140,000 visitors a year with their program of shows, activities and projects.

 /content/uploads/Transport-links-Mansfield-1280x720-1.jpg